Ireland at a Glance

 For the most sunshine hours, come in June, July or August.
 If you'd rather have a quieter time at popular attractions, visit in April, May, September or October.

-As for the weather, while the climate in Ireland is variable, it's nothing what you would call extreme.
+As for the weather, while the climate in Ireland is variable, it's nothing that you would call extreme.
 But, you should keep in mind that weather conditions are known to change quickly and often in all regions of Ireland.

 The wettest months are December and January.
 April is the driest month generally but in many southern parts, June is the driest.